BooleanMind/Microsoft-365-Endpoints/README.md

 -----------------

 * Please ensure that you update these files regularly to reflect changes to the Office endpoints IP addresses and FQDNs.
 * These files are provided as-is, and you should verify their accuracy and suitability for your specific use case.
+In my experience, addiotional IPs are still needed to make OFFICE 365 work through Pfsense firewall, but these file are a good starting point.

 **Contributing**
 ------------